eProsima/Integration-Service/README.md

 # Configuration

 The *Integration Service* can be configured during runtime by means of a dedicated **YAML** file.
-This YAML configuration file must follow a specific syntax, this meaning that several sections are required for it to sucessfully configure and launch an *Integration Service* instance;
-while others are optional.
-Both of them are listed and reviewed here:
+This configuration file must follow a specific syntax, meaning that it is required that a number of compulsory section are opportunely filled for it to successfully configure and launch an *Integration Service* instance, while others are optional.
+Both kinds are listed and reviewed below:

 * `types` *(optional)*: It allows to list the [IDL](https://www.omg.org/spec/IDL/4.2/About-IDL/) types used by the *Integration Service* to later define the topics and services types which will take part in the communication process.

-  This field can be omitted for certain *Integration Service* instances where one or more *System Handles* already include static type definitions and its corresponding transformation libraries (*Middleware Interface Extension* or *mix* files).
+  This field can be omitted for certain *Integration Service* instances where one or more *System Handles* already include(s) static type definitions and their corresponding transformation libraries (*Middleware Interface Extension* or *mix* files).

   ```yaml